Updated February 5, 2021

 Can I place seating on the sidewalk adjacent to the curb in the ‘amenity zone’?

 No, sidewalk seating is only permitted directly adjacent to the building façade provided an 8’ clear path to the curb is maintained.
+Structures of any kind are not permitted in the amenity zone.

 Is smoking allowed in outdoor dining areas?